Miaoying Temple: Ming and Qing Dynasties

 There were temples built on the sites since the Liao and Yuan dynasties.
 The temple's famous white stupa also dates to the Yuan Dynasty to house a relic of the Buddha.
 However, the present-building dates to the Ming dynasty as well as its given name, "Miaoying Si", meaning "Temple of Marvellous Response".

-Late Qing Dynasty
+People's Republic of China

 In 1961, then Chinese Premier Zhou Enlai signed a Proclamation stating that the Temple was to be protected as a National Treasure.
 This Proclamation kept the White Stupa safe during the Cultural Revolution of the 1960s.

 In 1976, the temple was seriously damaged by the Tangshan earthquake.
 The top of the stupa tilted to one side, the bricks and mortar supporting the stupa crumbled, and many relics were broken.

 In 1978, the Beijing Department of Cultural Relics undertook the task of repairing and renovating the temple.
 The courtyards, the four corner-pavilions, the Hall of the Buddhas of the Three Ages, the Hall of the Heavenly Kings (Tianwang dian) in front of the stupa, the Hall of the Seven Buddhas and the stupa itself were repaired and renovated.

 The complex was again renovated in 2010.